AryaChirag/Bike-Customer-Segmentation/readme.md

 - Customers from **Manufacturing and Financial Services** dominate the dataset.
 - **Mass Customers** represent the largest wealth segment across all age groups.
 - RFM analysis shows that **recent and high-frequency customers generate higher monetary value**, indicating strong engagement patterns.
-- A significant portion of customers fall into **lost and high-risk segments**, highlighting churn-risk opportunities.
+- A significant portion of customers fall into **Lost and High-Risk segments**, highlighting churn risk opportunities.

 ---